 Day trips from Istanbul Part 3: Cappadocia

 Our second installment of the two day trips from Istanbul was to Cappadocia a.k.a the land of beautiful horses.
 The tour itself, details of which can be found here, is nothing much to write about.
 Same old rituals of sightseeing, interjected with another cookie cutter lunch at a nondescript place where thousands of fellow tourists had congregated (rather dumped in via different agencies), more sightseeing, a mandatory tour of some handicraft stores and getting back to the hotel.
 We covered the Goreme open air musem, the Monk valley and Devrent valley on Day 1 (details here).
 Our guide, fluent in English and Portuguese, was managing two groups at one time, which did become a little annoying at times since she had to repeat everything in Portuguese to the motley group of Brazilians who were with us (one more evidence of a rag-tag tour group arranged by Efendi travels).
 Since Efendi travels booked our hotel, we did not get a chance to stay in one of the “cave” hotels, which seemed to be the rage in Cappadocia.
 Our hotel at Urgup (a city in the province of Cappadocia) was pretty nice though and the room was like an underground tavern which opened out to a semi-private clearing/balcony.
 Breakfast was complimentary.
 Finally, we did not go for the hot air ballooning; we had gotten a taste of it on our previous vacation in Albuquerque (NM), and did not feel the need to bob away gently all over again.
+You can read these very valuable tips on ballooning in Cappadocia to prep for your hot air ballooning experience.
 Plus, it was not part of the tour and so we did not want to stretch ourselves since we were already so exhausted from traveling back and forth from Istanbul.
 We returned to Istanbul after this and you can read my Istanbul guide here.